16 Apps

 • Deep-linking: URL parameters support direct links to specific species

-See Appendix: mapsp for details.
+See Appendix: species for details.

-15.2 Legacy Applications
+16.2 Legacy Applications

 Earlier versions of the MST included several prototype applications developed during the research phase.
 These are documented in the Appendix under Applications (Legacy) for reference.